juicedata/juicefs/docs/en/administration/status_check_and_maintenance.md

 ### Checking the metadata of a directory

-This command checks only one level of directories by default.
+This command checks only one level of directories by default:

 ```shell
 $ juicefs info ./mnt